Xin-nicetry/matbert-cnn/README.md

 To train on custom annotated datasets, the `train.py` script has a dictionary `data_files` where additional datasets can be specified.
 Similarly, alternative pre-trained models can be used by modifying the `model_files` dictionary.

 For prediction, the `predict` function contained within `predict.py` can be used.
 An example that was used internally can be found in the `predict_script.py` file.
 Furthermore, an example utilizing MongoDB can be found in the `predict_mongo.py` script.
 Note that these two examples will need to be edited for your specific needs to be usable.
+This work mainly refer to https://github.com/CederGroupHub/MatBERT_NER.
+The bert=model.py has been modified.
 # License